How to Become a Radiologic Technologist

 Once you've completed your radiology program, you will need to put together your resume and begin searching for radiology positions in your area.
 Be sure to leverage the relationships you developed in school.
 Some school programs will actively help you with this process; some schools have developed relationships with major employers in the area and actively participate in their efforts to fill positions with qualified graduates.
 Be sure to stay in contact with your instructors and peers during the job search process as many jobs are obtained through the process of referrals.
 You will also want to search for positions on sites like craig's list or radrounds.com.
 Get a list of hospitals, medical imaging labs, and physicians who employ radiology workers and stay tuned to new jobs being posted each week.

-How to Become a Radiologic Technologist - For Existing Health Care Employees
+How to Become a Radiologist Technician - For Existing Health Care Employees

 1. Use your exposure to the health care system to explore a career transition into radiology.